-Found an hour east from town, it’s an absolutely spellbinding location, surrounded by scenery that’s can barely be matched by any other place in the world.
+Located an hour east from the town in Banff National Park, Lake Louise is an absolutely spellbinding location, surrounded by scenery that can barely be matched by any other place in the world.

-Lake Louise is a turquoise jewel placed in the centre of a crown of peaks, and while the lake itself isn’t the best for swimming, it’s completely idea for canoeing!
+Lake Louise is a turquoise jewel surrounded by jagged peaks in Banff National Park.
+While Lake Louise isn’t the best for swimming, it’s ideal for canoeing!

-Canoeing in Lake Louise while Mount Victoria majestically looms to the west is one of the best things to do close to Banff.
+Canoeing in Lake Louise while Mount Victoria majestically looms to the west is one of the best things to do in Banff National Park.

 Hiking and exploring are also amazing options, and something that shouldn’t be missed is walking up to the nearby teahouses.

-A popular and fairly easy trek is to Lake Agnes, which will only take around an hour to reach and is well worth it to admire its alpine location and have a cup of coffee on the edge of it.
+A popular and fairly easy trek is to Lake Agnes, which only takes around an hour and is well worth it to admire the alpine scenery and have a cup of coffee on the trail.

-If you have more time you can head out to the teahouse at the end of the Plain of the Six Glaciers trail.
+If you have more time you can head out to the teahouse at the end of the Plain of the Six Glaciers trail from Lake Louise.
 It can take up to 7 hours, but the views are simply unreal.

-With so much to see, you can easily spend a couple of days unearthing the nooks and crannies around the lake.
+With so much to see, you can easily spend a couple of days unearthing the nooks and crannies around Lake Louise.

 Want an experience like no other?
-Consider staying a the Fairmont Lake Louise, one of the most famous hotels in the entire world!
+Consider staying a the Fairmont Lake Louise, one of the most famous hotels in Banff National Park and the entire world!

-By far the most popular day hike in Banff is through the phenomenal Johnston Canyon, only 30 minutes from town.
+By far the most popular day hike in Banff National Park is through the phenomenal Johnston Canyon, only 30 minutes from downtown Banff.

 The easy 5km long jaunt to the Upper Falls and back will take you along the narrow gorge formed by Johnston Creek, part of the famous Bow River, and up to a collection of large cascades and pools.